 Outlets should be located within the firefighting stairs (or protected stairs if firefighting stairs are not required) on each floor, including the ground floor.
-For the basement level, the outlets shall be arranged within the lobby.

 The dry mains should be configured so that horizontal runs between the inlets and the vertical parts of the risers will be no more than 18 m.